sergioteula/python-amazon-paapi/README.md

 **Throttling:**

-Throttling value must be `0 < value <= 1`.
-This value throttles requests to a maximum of one request per `1 / value` seconds.
+Throttling value must be `greater than 0` or `False` to disable it.
+This value throttles requests to a maximum of one request every `1 / value` seconds.
 Note that this value is a per-worker throttling, so applications with multiple workers may make more requests per second.
-Throttling value is [set by default](https://github.com/sergioteula/python-amazon-paapi/blob/master/amazon/paapi.py#L36) to `0.8` or one request per 1.25 seconds.
+Throttling value is [set by default](https://github.com/sergioteula/python-amazon-paapi/blob/master/amazon/paapi.py#L36) to `0.8` or one request every 1.25 seconds.

-    amazon = AmazonAPI(KEY, SECRET, TAG, COUNTRY, throttling=0.5)  # Max one request every two seconds
+    amazon = AmazonAPI(KEY, SECRET, TAG, COUNTRY, throttling=0.5)  # Max one request every two seconds amazon = AmazonAPI(KEY, SECRET, TAG, COUNTRY, throttling=False)  # Unlimited requests per second

 Changelog
 -------------